 Keep the following restrictions and guidance in mind when you create instance groups for your load balancers:

-Do not put a VM in more than one load-balanced instance group.
+Don't put a VM in more than one load-balanced instance group.
 If a VM is a member of two or more unmanaged instance groups, or a member of one managed instance group and one or more unmanaged instance groups, Google Cloud limits you to only using one of those instance groups at a time as a backend for a particular backend service.

 If you need a VM to participate in multiple load balancers, you must use the same instance group as a backend on each of the backend services.

-For proxy load balancers, when you want to balance traffic to different ports, specify the required named ports on one instance group and have each backend service subscribe to a unique named port .
+For proxy load balancers, when you want to balance traffic to different ports, specify the required named ports on one instance group and have each backend service subscribe to a unique named port.

 You can use the same instance group as a backend for more than one backend service.
 In this situation, the backends must use compatible balancing modes.
 Compatible means that the balancing modes must be the same, or they must be a combination of